prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 The initial savings balance for any given year is equal to the ending savings balance from the previous year.

-#### Final Outputs
+#### Calculating Final Outputs

-The final savings balance output by the system should reflect the balance at the end of the year when the client hits the desired retirement age.
+The final savings balance is the balance at the end of the year when the client hits the desired retirement age.
 For example, if the desired retirement age is 65, the program should output the savings balance at the end of that year, after that year's interest accrual and savings contribution are calculated (see "Annual Calculations" above).

-The final amount of interest accrued is equal to the sum of interest accrued during each year.
+The final amount of accrued interest is equal to the sum of interest accrued during each year between the user's current age and desired retirement age, inclusive.

-The final amount of principal contributed is equal to the very first savings balance input by the user, plus the sum of all end-of-year contributions.
-The amount of principal is also alternatively equal to the final savings balance, less the final amount of accrued interest.
+The final amount of contributed principal is equal to the initial savings balance plus the sum of all end-of-year contributions, which is also equal to the final savings balance less the final amount of accrued interest.